-• Construction Phase
+Construction Phase

-This section of the EMPr provides management principles for the construction phase of the project.
+This section of the EMP provides management principles for the construction phase of the project.
 Environmental actions, procedures and responsibilities as required within the construction phase are specified.
 These specifications will form part of the contract documentation and, therefore, the Contractor will be required to comply with the specifications to the satisfaction of the Project Manager and Environmental Control Officer, in terms of the construction contract.

-• Operation and Maintenance Phase
+Operation and Maintenance Phase

-This section of the EMPr provides management principles for the operation and maintenance phase of the project.
+This section of the EMP provides management principles for the operation and maintenance phase of the project.
 Environmental actions, procedures and responsibilities as required from Eskom within the operation and maintenance phase are specified.
 The operations phase will be aligned and managed in line with the station's EMS.

-• Decommissioning Phase
+Decommissioning Phase

-This section includes principles for the decommissioning phase of the project as well as some reference to the rehabilitation and closure requirements of the ash disposal facility.
-This section of the EMPr will be required to be revisited and updated at the time of decommissioning.
+This section includes principles for the decommissioning phase of the project as well as some reference to the ongoing rehabilitation requirements of the ash disposal facility.
+This section of the EMP will be required to be revisited and updated at the time of decommissioning.

 All relevant environmental legislation pertaining to the project is listed in Section 3.
-The project is required to comply with this legislation for all phases of execution.
+The Contractor and the client are required to comply with this legislation for all phases of the project.
+This list is intended to serve as a guideline and is not exhaustive.

 This EMPr is a dynamic document which will be updated as required on a continuous basis.
-Any amendments made, must be submitted to both the Environmental Control Officer (ECO) and Project Manager for approval prior to implementation and incorporation to the operations EMS.
+Any amendments made, must be submitted to both the Environmental Control Officer (ECO) and Project Manager for approval prior to implementation and incorporation into the operations EMS.